KELISBU/accessibility-among-seniors-in-rural-area/README.md

 •	Six key travel purposes: home, work, medical service, shopping, recreational activities, and transporting someone.

-•	Local travel with distance being within 75 miles (Pucher and Renne 2005).
+•	Local travel with distance being within 75 miles.

 •	Two age groups: travelers from 16 to 64 years are defined as younger adults (Yadults), and those aged 65 or older are defined as seniors.